Walter Zenga

-Walter Zenga (/it/; born 28 April 1960) is an Italian professional football manager and former player, currently club manager at Serie C club Siracusa.
+Walter Zenga (/it/; born 28 April 1960) is an Italian professional football manager and former player.

-He is regarded as one of the greatest goalkeepers of his generation, and one of Italy's best keepers ever.
+He is regarded as "one of the greatest goalkeepers of his generation", and "one of Italy's best keepers ever".

 He was a long-time goalkeeper for Inter Milan and the Italy national team.
-During his playing career, Zenga was part of the Italian squad that finished fourth at the 1984 Olympics in Los Angeles and was the starting goalkeeper for the Italian team that finished third in the 1990 FIFA World Cup tournament held in Italy, keeping a World Cup record unbeaten streak.
+During his playing career, Zenga was part of the Italian squad that finished fourth at the 1984 Olympics in Los Angeles and was the starting goalkeeper for the Italian team that finished third in the 1990 FIFA World Cup tournament held in Italy, keeping a World Cup record unbeaten streak, until broken by Unai Simón in 2026.
 A three-time winner of the IFFHS World's Best Goalkeeper Award, Zenga is regarded by pundits as one of the best goalkeepers of all time, and in 2013 was voted the eighth best goalkeeper of the past quarter-century by IFFHS.
 In 2000, he also placed 20th in the World Keeper of the Century Elections by the same organisation.

 After retiring as a player, Zenga briefly became an actor in an Italian soap opera and also a pundit on Italian TV.
 Since 1998 he has worked as a head coach and managed clubs in the United States, Italy, Turkey, Romania, Serbia, Saudi Arabia, the United Arab Emirates and England.